What Is A Story Goal? The Secret To A Strong Plot

 You have to keep your characters busy if you want to write a novel.
 You have to give them a crisis, a reason to overcome it, and a way out.

-Once you have decided on an appropriate inciting moment caused by a worthy antagonist, you have to decide what your protagonist is going to do about it.
+Once you have an appropriate inciting moment created by a worthy antagonist, you have to decide what your protagonist is going to do about it.

-Your protagonist has to set a concrete goal that he or she believes will solve the crisis.
+Your protagonist has to set a concrete goal that they believe will solve the crisis.
 The protagonist’s goal is known as the story goal.
 This goal is the foundation of your plot.

 Your story at its most basic: